isomerpages/ttsh-chi-child/_do/Connect & Collaborate.md

 Hit that follow button on our social media to <strong>get connected</strong> with like-minded innovators!

-We serve up a weekly dose of tips and tales on healthcare innovation from across Singapore and beyond.dsad
+We serve up a weekly dose of tips and tales on healthcare innovation from across Singapore and beyond.
 <style>
   {
     box-sizing: border-box;